 You have a lot on your plate as a small business owner – finding clients and customers, managing your cash flow, and mitigating the risks that come with being your own boss.
-With all these things on your mind, you might have forgotten to consider insurance for your business – or, you might not have realised you need it.
+With all these things on your mind, you might have forgotten to consider insurance for your business – or, you might not have realised you need it to.
 If that’s the case, these five common insurance questions will help you get started on protecting your home-based business.

 - Does my home insurance cover my home-based business?
 Sorry, but your home insurance does not cover your home-based business.
 In fact, if you haven’t disclosed the fact that you’re running a business from your home to your insurance company, you might be at risk of voiding your policy.
 Also, some companies don’t provide insurance if a business is being run out of the home, so have a conversation with your current company right away and start shopping around for a new provider if that’s the case.